But at Hotjar, we know that product management is anything but straightforward, which is why we asked our own product managers about product workflow.

 Problem: when you and your team come up with too many ideas, your backlog becomes unmanageable.

 Solution: make some of your product discovery about what to discard.
-Your customers might want features that don’t make sense for the product you’re working on, and it’s your job to understand which ideas you should implement and which ones to reject.
+Your customers might want features that don’t make sense for the product you’re working on, and it’s your job to understand which ideas you should implement and which ones to reject to delight your customers.

 Benefit: improved focus, a more streamlined workflow, and impactful delivery.